Below is our comprehensive guide to understanding FHA home loans in California.

 - Mortgage Insurance Explained: FHA Mortgage Insurance is not homeowners insurance.
 We’ll explain what FHA Mortgage Insurance (MI) is, how much it costs, and who pays for it.

 - FHA Mortgage Insurance Removal: Everyone who has an FHA loan needs to know how to remove FHA mortgage insurance.
 Not knowing could cost you thousands of dollars.

 - Home Repair Program With FHA: Another great feature is their specialized program for home repairs.
 This is not just in California but nationwide and many homeowners take advantage of its unique benefits.

-- Home Loan Limits: In California (and nationwide) there are limits to the loan amount you can have with FHA.
+- FHA Home Loan Limits In California: There are limits to the loan amount you can have with FHA.
 The limits in California are higher than in some other states, due to our higher home values, which is a nice added bonus.

 - FHA Streamlined Loan For Refinances: If you already have an FHA loan you’ll love the FHA Streamline Refinance program – it saves lots of time and money!